cnb0/docker-workshop/cleanup.md

 # Docker - How to cleanup (unused) resources

- to cleanup resources (containers, volumes, images, networks) ...
+ to cleanup resources (containers, volumes, images, networks) ...How to remove containers with exited status:

 ## delete volumes